pharindoko/json-serverless/README.md

 ### 1. build sources and execute serverless offline

-- sources will be build with babel in advance to test the functionality.
+- sources will be build with typescript (tsc) in advance to test the functionality.
 - after that sls offline will be started

 <pre><code>npm run diagnostic